theNewDynamic/oregonsadventurecoast.com/content/lodgingitems/OAC-L-06.md

 cost: 3 - $$$
 property_description: The perfect place to relax before setting off to explore the many recreational adventures close by.
 The Edgewater Inn offers comfortable rooms & suites with fridge, microwave, & free wifi.
+Some rooms with in-room hot tubs.
   Fishing/observation deck offers beautiful views of the bay. <b><a href="/storm15">Enjoy 15% OFF Storm Watching Lodging Special!</a></b>
 website: http://edgewaterinns.com/edgewater-inn-coos-bay/
 amenityList:
 - 2 - Continental or Full Bkfst